NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

   systems CentOS 8, Debian 11 and 12, Fedora 38, OpenSUSE/SELD/SLES 15.5, RHEL 8
   and 9, Rocky 8 and 9, and Ubuntu 22.04.
 Other operating systems may work, but have not been tested.
-- Python version 3.8 or newer, including the corresponding `libpython` dynamic libraries, as well as `NumPy <https://numpy.org/install/>`__.
-  Older Python 3 versions may work but have not been tested.
-Make sure that the Python version you are using for the build is the same one as the one on the host system.
 - CPU with either x86-64 (x86-64-v3 architecture and newer) or ARM64
   architecture.
 Other architectures may work but are not tested and may require adjustments to the build instructions.